Do you want to create an ecological and regenerative home, life, and community?

 - Maybe you're already practicing permaculture in your garden, but you want to learn more about how to integrate the tools and techniques into other aspects of your life?

-Don't feel like reading this whole page?
-Watch this video to find out what exactly will happen to you when you take this permaculture design course.
+Watch this video to find out exactly what to expect when you take this online permaculture design course

 Build your permaculture toolbox, starting with the foundations:

-Then, once we've had our fun with Earth Care, we'll look at the other two ethics: People Care and Parity/Fair Shares/Future Care:
+Then, once we've had our fun with Earth Care, we'll look at the other two ethics: People Care and Future Care:

 - Basic community organizing and egalitarian group process.

 - Theoretical applications and practical approaches to decolonization and culture change.

 - Boundaries, relationships, wellness, and self-care: applying permaculture to the inner landscape.

 - Teaching permaculture to multiple learning styles.